Wednesday, November 21, 2012

 We only stopped for morning coffee as we have stayed here a few times before and I wanted to travel along the Waterfall Way from Armidale over the Great Dividing Range towards the coast before nightfall.
 This drive has been on my bucket list for a few years.

-The Great Dividing Range (see my header) is a string of ranges stretching from northern Queensland all the way down the eastern side of Australia to Victoria.
+The Great Dividing Range is a string of ranges stretching from northern Queensland all the way down the eastern side of Australia to Victoria.

 Beautiful churches and gardens in Armidale